PurpleSensation/PeekPy/README.md

 ## That's it

-Simple tools for console output and basic data processing.
-The logging system handles nesting automatically - just follow the `up()`/`down()` pattern and it tracks indentation levels for you.
+Simple hierarchical logging for console output.
+The system handles nesting automatically - just follow the `up()`/`down()` pattern and it tracks indentation levels for you.

 No fancy features, no complex configuration.
 Import and use.